Last Updated on February 23, 2023

 There’s the “island garden” that makes interesting use of the Canal de l’Ourq running through the park.
 And a moving installation called the Artery, a tribute to lives lost to HIV and composed of some 16,000 ceramic tiles.
 Inaugurated in 2006, it’s the work of French artist Francis Hyber.

-Scattered throughout the park are sculptures, red footbridges traversing the park and connecting one area to another, and “folies”– red metal structures offering additional activities and services (information desks, lookout points, and even a terraced cafe).
-On the whole, the gardens amount to a truly odd yet interesting feat of postmodern architecture.
+They serve as information desks, lookout points, and even a terraced cafe.
+On the whole, the gardens amount to an odd but compelling feat of postmodern architecture.
 Yet they feel accessible and whimsical rather than forbidding.

 Entrance to all the thematic gardens and “folies” is free, and they’re open daily.